 The International Psychology Ltd respects the privacy of every individual who visits its website.
-Any information collected about you will be used to fulfil any service you might request, to inform you about new products and services and also to improve how we serve you.
-Your data will be treated in accordance with relevant European Union and local country legal provisions.
+Your data will be treated in accordance with relevant European Union legal provision.

 The General Data Protection Regulation (GDPR) which is EU wide and far more extensive than its predecessor the Data Protection Act, along with the Privacy and Electronic Communications Regulations (PECR), seek to protect and enhance the rights of EU data subjects.
 These rights cover the safeguarding of personal data, protection against the unlawful processing of personal data and the unrestricted movement of personal data within the EU and its storage within the EEA.